How Long Are Broccoli Seeds Good For?

 The storage conditions play a crucial role in maintaining the quality and viability of broccoli seeds.
 Some key factors to consider when storing broccoli seeds are temperature, humidity, light exposure, and air circulation.
 Optimal storage conditions are essential to prevent premature deterioration of the seeds.

-READ Broccoli Seeds For Sprouting
+READ Broccoli Seeds Harvest Time

 Maintaining a cool and consistent temperature is vital for prolonging seed shelf life.
 Ideally, broccoli seeds should be stored in a cool and dry environment, with temperatures ranging between 32-41°F (0-5°C).
 High temperatures can reduce the seeds’ viability and shorten their shelf life significantly.